Get to the point.

 Why speak like a politician when you can just get to the point?
 Cut those sentences in half and get to your point quickly and clearly.

-Another thing to keep in mind, and we can thank Ernest Hemingway for this one, is readers will prefer reading positive adjectives, rather than inherent negatives.
-For example, instead of ‘inexpensive’, use ‘affordable’.
+Another thing to keep in mind, and we can thank Ernest Hemingway for this one; people prefer reading positive adjectives, rather than inherent negatives.
+So instead of ‘inexpensive’, use ‘affordable’.
 Think about this in terms of what something is rather than what something isn’t.

-This keeps your writing tone active and engaging, and removes any chance of double-negatives that may muddy the clarity of your writing.
+This will keep your tone active and engaging, while avoiding double-negatives that muddy the clarity of your writing.

 Think about who your audience will be.
 If it’s unlikely to be business peers, cut out any profession-specific language that will confuse or mislead your reader.
 Nobody wants to feel stupid when they are reading someone’s writing.
 Don’t insult your reader’s intelligence by using business jargon they are unlikely to understand.

 Your reader’s eyes will be drawn to any incorrect spelling.
-Trst me.
+Trst us.

 A spelling error will interrupt the flow of your sentence and distract from what you are trying to say.
 It also looks unprofessional.